Environmental site assessments shall be completed prior to all real estate property transfers to or from the University of Chicago.

 - Coordinating and scheduling site visits for the environmental consultant; and

-- Funding all costs associated from environmental assessments.
+- Funding all costs associated with environmental assessments.

 - Reviewing recommendations provided by Environmental Health and Safety regarding the acquisition of real estate property; and